 This is my favourite pub in Dublin and definitely, one of the best pubs in Dublin because it has the best bar staff and the best atmosphere of any other pub in Dublin.
 It’s located just 500 meters from Grafton Street and I can’t forget to mention that some scenes from the iconic movie "The Commitments" were filmed here.

-Kehoe's boasts an intimate and cozy ambiance that perfectly complements its old-world charm.
+Kehoe's boasts an intimate and cosy ambience that perfectly complements its old-world charm.
 This quintessential Dublin pub enchants with its dimly lit interiors, wooden furnishings, and inviting fireplace.
 As you strike up a conversation with the friendly locals, you'll experience the true essence of Irish hospitality.

 This is another very traditional pub dating back more than 200 years.
 This pub is full of many different partitioned smug sections.
 The interior of the bar has been persevered since the later part of the 19th century.
 Locating just off Grafton Street, Kehoe’s is the haunt of tourists, students, shoppers, and business people.